jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 3. Switch to Visual Studio Code.
 In Visual Studio Code, select File>Open Folder, navigate to the AzureHOLs\AzureUniversityRedShirt\Challenges\BigDataHOL folder, and then click Select Folder.

+This step sets Visual Studio Code’s current working folder.
+The results should look similar to the following:

 <a name="Exercise3"></a>
 ## Exercise 3: xxxxx